F30/samaware/README.md

 - Overview page for each talk gathering the relevant submission and speaker information
 - List of talks with "Don't record" setting
 - Tech Riders for talks with special technical requirements
-- Optional sync of the Tech Riders to a [Wekan](https://wekan.fi/) board *(error-prone, to be replaced with sync to another ticket system)*
 - Speaker Care Messages with internal information on a speaker that will be displayed prominently when accessing them or their talks

 ## Installation